rauschma/iterable/README.md

 ## 3. Project setup

-* I’m using the npm package [async-off](https://github.com/rauschma/async-off) to convert the async code to sync code.
+* I’m using the npm package [async-off](https://github.com/rauschma/async-off) to convert the async code (and its tests) to sync code.

 ## 4. FAQ